varugheseben/edurek-data_science/DataScience/Probability/Bayes_theorem.md

     - You take a lab test for this disease.
     - The test is 95% accurate (if you have the disease, it correctly returns a positive result 95% of the time).
     - The test also has a 5% false positive rate (if you are healthy, it incorrectly returns a positive result 5% of the time).

+    **You take the test and it comes back positive.
+What is the probability that you actually have the disease?**